-GPS Satellites: The Complete Guide to Global Navigation Satellite Systems
+GPS Satellites: The Complete Guide to Global system Satellite Systems

 GPS satellite technology powers global positioning in 2025.
-The system consists of constellation architecture, orbital mechanics, signal transmission, and accuracy factors that enable modern navigation and location services.
+The system consists of constellation architecture, orbital mechanics, signal transmission, and accuracy factors that enable modern system and location services.

 GPS satellites originated in 1973 through U.S. military development.
 The system consists of 24 primary satellites orbiting at 20,200 kilometers above Earth.
 These satellites transmit precise time and position data to receivers worldwide.